Breastmilk for premature babies

 Breastfeeding and your premature baby’s development

-If you can’t breastfeed for whatever reason, express breastmilk for as long as you can and give it to your baby by bottle.
 Breastfeeding helps baby development, so it’s good to breastfeed if you can.
+But if you can’t breastfeed, express breastmilk for as long as you can and give it to your baby by bottle.